barbraparrish120/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.
 First, identify the most important tasks and focus on them first.
 By prioritizing your work, you can ensure that you are making progress on the right things.

 Second, planning ahead is crucial.
 Before starting a new project or undertaking a large task, take the time to plan out your approach.
 Break the task down into smaller, manageable pieces, then allocate time for each piece.
 Planning ahead will ensure you have a clear idea of what you need to do and when you want to complete it.
 It will also help to avoid last-minute panic and stress.

+# 2024-02-08
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software engineering, strive to write clean, readable code that is easy to understand and maintain.
+Remember, 'Premature optimization is the root of all evil.'
+Focus on writing clear, working code first, then optimize if necessary.
+Always embrace modularity and reuse.
+And lastly, practice defensive programming by anticipating potential issues and handling errors gracefully."

+In brief:
+"Keep it simple; avoid premature optimization; prioritize readability and maintainability; modularize and reuse code; practice defensive programming."